visudo(8) — Linux manual page

 editor A colon (‘:’) separated list of editors allowed to be

-user's SUDO_EDITOR, VISUAL, or EDITOR environment
+matches the user's SUDO_EDITOR, VISUAL, or EDITOR

-preserve the SUDO_EDITOR, VISUAL, or EDITOR
+not preserve the SUDO_EDITOR, VISUAL, or EDITOR

 environment variables unless they are present in the